Rupert Colmore

 Rupert McPherson Colmore Jr. (November 2, 1914 - December 27, 1972) was a college football player.
 A prominent tackle, he is the only All-Southeastern Conference selection in the history of the Sewanee Tigers football program.
 Philadelphia coach Bert Bell selected Colmore for All-American.
 His father Rupert Colmore, Sr. also played for Sewanee.
 Colmore turned down the chance to play professional football for Philadelphia and entered business.

-Early years
+Early life

 Colmore was the son of Rupert Colmore Sr. He attended the Baylor School in his native Chattanooga.
 He is a member of its sports hall of fame.

 Sewanee

 Colmore also ran track and played basketball.
 He was a member of Alpha Tau Omega.
 He was inducted into the Sewanee Athletics Hall of Fame in 2004.

 Personal

 Colmore married Virginia Guild.
 He worked for Simplicity System Company in Chattanooga.